stallman-j/ekonomR/vignettes/rent-increase-calculation.md

 bls_file_overall_cpi <- file.path(data_path,"SeriesReport-20250421172231_bfdf8d.xlsx")

 rent_suggested_overall_cpi <- ekonomR::calculate_rent_proposal(bls_xlsx_file = bls_file_overall_cpi)
-#> [1] "Inflation from Jun 2021 to Mar 2025 was 16.6% according to the BLS CPI that you inputted.
-For a starting rent of $1500 you might propose a rent of $1749.216."
+#> [1] "Inflation from Jun 2021 to Mar 2025 was 16.6% according to the BLS CPI that you inputted.\n For a starting rent of $1500 you might propose a rent of $1749.216."
 ```